Pratik-Singh-Deo/devTinder/appList.md

 - GET /user/requests/received
 - GET /user/feed - Gets you the profiles of other users on platform

-Status Ignore, Interested, Accepted, Rejected
+Status Ignored, Interested, Accepted, Rejected